Roosevelt Island Tramway: 2010s to present

 On March 1, 2010, the tramway was closed for what was supposed to be a six-month renovation.
 French company Poma was hired for the project, which included replacing all components except for the three tower bases.
 The improvements included a new "dual haul" system that allowed the cabins to travel independently of each other; previously, the cabins had to be run simultaneously.
 The old cabins were to be preserved on Roosevelt Island, in a museum, or both.
 Work was delayed because of challenges in bringing a large crane to the island.
 The cabins were attached to the cables in October 2010, and test runs began in mid-November.
 The tramway reopened November 30, 2010, two months later than originally planned.
 The late opening was also attributed to delays in obtaining permits for construction, as well as inclement weather.

 In the early 2010s, the Cornell Tech educational campus was planned on Roosevelt Island, and there were concerns that the tram and subway could not carry additional persons heading there.
 In 2016, engineering company GC Eng & Associates was hired to renovate the Manhattan terminal.
 Repairs to both terminals' platforms began in July 2017, during which one cabin was taken out of service at all times.
 Headways were increased to 15 minutes, which created severe overcrowding during rush hours.
 One of the cabins' gearboxes was also rebuilt in 2018.
 The platform reconstruction project was finished in February 2019, at which point RIOC was in the process of installing two elevators at the Manhattan terminal to replace the original elevator.

 With the onset of the COVID-19 pandemic in New York City in 2020, ridership decreased significantly, and each cabin was limited to 24 percent its normal capacity.
 The elevators at the Manhattan terminal were completed in April 2022 for $7 million.
 This work also included an expansion of the Manhattan terminal's platform and renovations to the plaza underneath it.
 Installation of OMNY fare-payment readers on the Roosevelt Island Tramway was underway by mid-2023.
 On August 24, 2023, the Roosevelt Island Tramway started to accept OMNY fare payments.
 The launch of OMNY coincided with a long-term partial closure of the 63rd Street Line.
 The subway line's closure created more overcrowding during late 2023.
-By 2024, there were calls to give priority boarding to Roosevelt Island residents and employees due to increasing crowding.
-At the time, RIOC refused to implement a priority-boarding system, saying it violated a state law against giving "undue or unreasonable preference" to any group of riders.
+By 2024, ridership exceeded pre COVID-19 levels after the tram appeared in tourists' social media posts; there were calls to give priority boarding to Roosevelt Island residents and employees due to increasing crowding.
+RIOC refused to implement a priority-boarding system, saying it violated a state law against giving "undue or unreasonable preference" to any group of riders.